smutao/lm-nn-doc/source/index.rst

  Recent news and publications
 --------------------------------------------

+[2025-07-30] LModeA-nano was employed by Prof. Xuaifei Sun and Prof. Peter W. Roesky's research groups to determine local stretching force constants to assess the bond strength of the Ag-Ag, Au-Au, and Ag-Au bonds in the synthesized bimetallic complexes confirming that these interactions were weak when compared to strong single metal-metal bonds in diatomic molecules in their work titled **On-demand Switching from Mono-Silylene to Bis-Silylene to Access mono-, di- and Mixed Coinage Metal Complexes** published on *Chem.
+Sci.*

+[2025-07-25] LModeA-nano was utilized by Prof. Boon K. Teo and Prof. Zhigang Wang's research groups to assess the effect of an embedded hydrogen atom on the strength of Au-Au bonds in an Au₂₀ cluster, finding that the local vibrational mode force constants for these bonds were uniformly greater in H@Au₂₀ compared to the undoped Au₂₀ in their work titled **Parity-­Forbidden Superatomic Molecular Orbital Interaction and Aurophilicity Induced H─Au Bonding in H@Au₂₀** published on *Sci.
+Adv.*

 [2025-04-16] LModeA-nano was employed by Prof. Artur Mardyukov and Prof. Peter R. Schreiner's research groups to better understand N₆'s structure and gauge where its bonds are likely to break, thereby exploring its intrinsic stability in their work titled **Preparation of A Neutral Nitrogen Allotrope Hexanitrogen C2h-N₆** published on *Nature*.